i4Trust/tutorials/OpenShift-Sandbox-Deployment/README.md

 >:warning: Do NOT use this as a production environment.
 It contains plain-text passwords and other anti-patterns(f.e. no resource limits, no availability settings, no backups) that will harm you in production.
 Its a development setup, that should be treated as such.

 ## Scenario description.
+> The resulting setup in the sandbox will be a "provider" in an i4Trust-setup.
+The examples uses the provider-id "EU.EORI.NLPACKETDEL", wich should be replaced according to the used certificates.

 > :warning: The consumer "EU.EORI.NLHAPPYPETS" and the provider "EU.EORI.NLPACKETDEL" are placeholder and should be replaced with your valid participants certificates.
+Beside that, the ID of the provider("EU.EORI.NLPACKETDEL") also needs to be changed according to the used certificates in [kong-configuration](./kong/templates/configmap.yaml#l37) and [keyrock-configuration](./keyrock/values.yaml#l102).

 The step-by-step guide will examplify an M2M-scenario, where consumer "EU.EORI.NLHAPPYPETS" requests the IDM(e.g. Keyrock) of provider "EU.EORI.NLPACKETDEL" for an access-token.
 This token is then used by "EU.EORI.NLHAPPYPETS" to request the orion-ld on "EU.EORI.NLPACKETDEL" through kong.
 Kong will verify the identity provided in the token, using the iShare-testinstances for satellite(e.g. https://scheme.isharetest.net) and authorization-registry(e.g. https://ar.isharetest.net).